SiLab-Bonn/online_monitor/README.md

 pip install online_monitor

+Otherwise download the code and

+python setup.py develop

 # Usage

 This package is a meta package providing all tools to convert data in real time distributed on several PCs and to visulize them in real time (> 20 Hz).
 The online monitor is based on a concept with these enitites: